The Campbellford-Seymour Agricultural Society

 Since 1854, the Campbellford-Seymour Agricultural Society has played a vital role in shaping the agricultural landscape and community spirit of the Campbellford area.

-With just 81 founding members—each contributing $1.25—the Society began its journey to support local agriculture and bring the community together.
-In those early days, the annual fair moved from place to place, with events held in locations like the town hall.
+Founded by just 81 members—each contributing $1.25—the Society was created to support local agriculture and bring people together.
+In its early years, the annual fair travelled from place to place, with events hosted in locations such as the town hall.

-That changed on March 29, 1895, when the Society purchased land at our current site.
-This marked a major milestone, allowing for the creation of a permanent home for the Campbellford Fair.
+A significant milestone was reached on March 29, 1895, when the Society purchased land at its current location.
+This allowed for the establishment of a permanent home for the Campbellford Fair.
 The first structure built on the grounds—now affectionately known as the Red Barn—still stands today as a lasting symbol of our agricultural roots and community commitment.

-Over the years, the Campbellford Fair has grown into a beloved tradition, held each August over three exciting days.
-While agriculture remains at the core—with livestock shows, homecraft displays, and 4-H competitions—the fair has evolved to offer a wide range of entertainment and experiences for all ages.
-Visitors now enjoy a lively midway, thrilling truck and tractor pulls, the excitement of the demolition derby, live music, novelty contests, and a bustling Children’s Activity Centre.
-The fairgrounds come alive with laughter, energy, and a shared sense of celebration.
+Over time, the Campbellford Fair has grown into a cherished annual tradition, held each August over three exciting days.
+While agriculture remains at the heart of the fair—through livestock shows, homecraft exhibits, and 4-H competitions—it has evolved to include a wide range of entertainment for all ages.
+Visitors can enjoy a lively midway, truck and tractor pulls, the thrill of the demolition derby, live music, novelty contests, and a bustling Children’s Activity Centre.
+Each year, the fairgrounds come alive with energy, laughter, and a shared sense of celebration.

-Despite the growth and changes over time, the fair remains true to its roots.
-It continues to honour the traditions that define rural life, while embracing new ways to bring the community together.
-Through it all, the Campbellford-Seymour Agricultural Society remains a proud steward of this legacy—nurturing connections, preserving heritage, and creating lasting memories for generations to come.
+Despite its growth and evolution, the Campbellford Fair remains true to its roots.
+It continues to honour the traditions that define rural life while embracing new ways to connect the community.
+The Campbellford-Seymour Agricultural Society is proud to steward this legacy—preserving heritage, fostering community spirit, and creating lasting memories for generations to come.